 1. Robotics for Freight Shipping Companies

 As technology continues to advance, so does the field of robotics.
-One area where robots are being used extensively is within the realm of freight shipping companies.
+One area where robots are being used extensively is within the domain of freight shipping companies.

 In some cases, the robots are designed to help with tasks like loading and unloading cargo from trucks.
 In other instances, they are employed to assist drivers in performing routine maintenance on the equipment.